Welcome ! | Have an address book ? Sign In | New user? Sign Up

-Origins of the Chrismas Candy Cane
+Origins of the Christmas Candy Cane

 The candy cane originated from a straight, pure white sugar stick.
 The cane shape and mint flavor were added later.
 The history of the candy cane in its white form starts in 1670 when a choirmaster at cologne Cathedral in Germany used the sugar sticks to keep the younger singers quiet during the Living Creche ceremony.
 The ceremony was long and the children would get antsy otherwise.
 To make the candy symbolic of the season, the choirmaster bent the sugar sticks into a cane shape, making the candy represent the Shepard’s crook.